 Now let's learn how to flip an image in Photoshop vertically.
 Go to the top menu bar and select Image > Image Rotation > Flip Canvas Vertical.

-This will flip the image vertically without the use of layers.
+This will flip the image vertically in Photoshop without the use of layers.

 4. How to Create an Action

-You can also create a Photoshop action for flipping your image.
-Creating an action in Photoshop will allow you to automate the steps quickly and easily.
+You can learn how to mirror in Photoshop by creating an action.
+An action to mirror a layer in Photoshop will allow you to automate the steps quickly and easily.

 Navigate to the Actions panel or go to Window > Actions.
 Click on the Create New Action button in the Actions panel.

 Once you've clicked on the Create New Action button, you'll be prompted to fill in a few options first.
-These settings can be useful when creating your new Photoshop action and can help you identify it more quickly.
+These settings can be useful when creating your new Adobe Photoshop mirror image action and can help you identify it more quickly.

 - Name: Choose a suitable name for the action.